 Toxicity

-One concern regarding dextromethorphan toxicity is its OTC misuse that has been increasing since the 2000s.
-DM misuse is known as "going pharming," "robotripping," and "dexing."
-In 2006, three different OTC product formulations accounted for 66% of reported instances of DM misuse in the USA.
-One life-threatening toxicity associated with DM abuse is serotonin syndrome.
-Due to its action on serotonin reuptake inhibition, if patients are already on common SSRI or MAOI antidepressants, DM toxicity potentiates excess serotonin in the body, potentially leading to serotonin syndrome.
-These include agitation, confusion, dilated pupils, headache, tachycardia, hypotension, high fevers, seizures, irregular heartbeat, and can lead to unconsciousness.[12]
+One significant concern regarding dextromethorphan toxicity is its OTC misuse, which has steadily increased since the early 2000s.
+This misuse is referred to by slang terms such as "going pharming," "robotripping," and "dexing."
+In 2006, three specific OTC product formulations accounted for 66% of reported dextromethorphan misuse cases in the United States, with Coricidin HBP Cough & Cold Tablets and Robitussin products being prominent.
+A life-threatening toxicity associated with dextromethorphan abuse is serotonin syndrome, resulting from its serotonin reuptake inhibition properties.
+When combined with SSRIs or MAOIs, the risk of serotonin syndrome increases significantly.
+Symptoms include agitation, confusion, dilated pupils, headache, tachycardia, hypotension, high fever, seizures, irregular heartbeat, and may progress to unconsciousness.[43][44][45]

 Enhancing Healthcare Team Outcomes

-Dextromethorphan (DM) misuse and overdose have increased significantly since its introduction to its over-the-counter market.
-Diagnosis and management of DM overdose require an interprofessional team of healthcare professionals, including clinicians, mid-level practitioners, nurses, pharmacists, and any witnesses or family members.
-Careful documentation of past medical history and current medications is crucial in diagnosing one of its major overdose complications.
-Treatment for serotonin syndrome includes hydration, withdrawing the drugs, managing body temperature, and seizures.
-Without proper management, serotonin syndrome and DM overdose may be fatal.[13]
+Since dextromethorphan became available OTC, its misuse and overdose have increased significantly.[48]
+Diagnosis and management of dextromethorphan overdose require an interprofessional healthcare team including clinicians, advanced practice providers, nurses, pharmacists, and any witnesses or family members.
+Thorough documentation of the patient's medical history and current medications is vital for identifying major overdose complications such as serotonin syndrome.
+Treatment for serotonin syndrome involves hydration, drug withdrawal, body temperature management, and seizure control.
+Without timely intervention, serotonin syndrome and dextromethorphan overdose can be fatal.

 References